esteinig/nanoq/README.md

 ## Purpose

-As sequencing throughput increases, so does the time for read summaries and basic quality control. `Nanoq` implements ultra-fast read filters and summary reports.
+As sequencing throughput increases, so does runtime for read summaries and basic quality control. `Nanoq` implements ultra-fast read filters and summary reports.

 ## Citation